omkreddy/log4j2-kafka-appender/README.md

 # log4j2-kafka-appender
 Kafka appender for log4j2.
-This appender uses new java kafka producer api.
+This appender uses new java kafka producer api for better performance and throughput.

 ##Build
-#./gradlew jar //This will generate jar
+./gradlew jar //to generate jar

 ##Usage
 ```xml